Groups Acting Acylindrically on Trees: 3-Manifold Groups

+Now assume that (2) holds.
+By Theorem~\ref{thm:mainHypMfd}, $M$ contains an embedded $2$-sided incompressible closed subsurface $\Sigma$ that is not isotopic to any boundary component of $M$, and such that the image of the natural inclusion $\pi_1(\Sigma)\hookrightarrow\pi_1(M)$ is geometrically finite.
+Therefore, by Theorem~\ref{thm:GFisQC}, $\pi_1(\Sigma)$ must be relatively quasi-convex with respect to the boundary subgroups of $G$.
+The manifold $M$ has empty boundary, so $G$ is hyperbolic and $\pi_1(\Sigma)$ is a quasi-convex subgroup of $G$.
+It follows that the cut of $G$ along $\Sigma$ will induce a quasi-convex splitting of $G$.
+This splitting will be non-trivial by construction of $\Sigma$, and will be acylindrical by the proof that (1) implies (2).
+The group $G$ is not virtually cyclic as it contains a non-trivial surface subgroup, and so by Theorem~\ref{Thm:categorisedActions} the cut of $M$ along $\Sigma$ induces a non-trivial splitting, which will then be a non-trivial quasi-convex splitting as required.
+It follows that (2) implies (1), and so (1) and (2) are equivalent as claimed.

-As such, assume that $G$ is not acylindrically arboreal, so by Theorem~\ref{thm:mainHypMfd} $M$ contains no geometrically finite incompressible subsurface.
-If no non-trivial splitting of $G$ exists then we are done, so assume that $G$ admits a non-trivial graph of groups decomposition $(\Gamma, \mathfrak{G})$ and let $T$ be its Bass-Serre tree.
-Similarly to the proof of Theorem~\ref{thm:mainHypMfd}, we will show that the splitting $(\Gamma, \mathfrak{G})$ must have at least one non-contractible edge whose associated group is a virtual fibre subgroup of $G$, and then use the categorisation in Theorem~\ref{thm:mfdCateg} to show that the existence such an edge group guarantees a line $L$ in $T$ fixed setwise by the entire action of $G$ on $T$.
+That (2) implies (3) follows by a simple contrapositive argument, so it only remains to show that (3) implies (2).
+We proceed once again by the contrapositive.
+As such, assume that $G$ is not acylindrically arboreal, so by Theorem~\ref{thm:mainHypMfd} $M$ contains no closed $2$-sided geometrically finite incompressible subsurface.
+If no non-trivial splitting of $G$ exists then $G$ has (FA$^-$), so assume that $G$ admits a non-trivial graph of groups decomposition $(\Gamma, \mathfrak{G})$.
+Let $T$ be the Bass--Serre tree of this splitting.
+Similarly to the proof of Theorem~\ref{thm:mainHypMfd}, we will show that the splitting $(\Gamma, \mathfrak{G})$ must have at least one edge whose associated group is a virtual surface fibre subgroup of $G$, and then use the categorisation in Theorem~\ref{thm:mfdCateg} to show that the existence of such an edge group guarantees a line $L$ in $T$ fixed setwise by the entire action of $G$ on $T$.